-(d) Premium and Claims
+(d) Premiums and Claims

-Premium and claims have been classified as revenue and expense respectively as the branch only sells risk products.
-Premium is recognised as revenue on an accruals basis.
+Premiums and claims have been classified as revenue and expense respectively as the branch only sells risk products.
+Premiums are recognised as revenue on an accruals basis.
 Claims are recognised when the liability to the policy owner under the policy owner contract has been established or upon notification of the insured event depending on the type of claim.